 Part II Fix Issues with the Connection

-If you find that you have an active Spectrum account a working modem and no outages, it means you have to address the issues With the Wi-Fi router.
-Given below are different methods to fix the situation.
+If you find that you have an active Spectrum account, a working modem, and no outages, it means you have to address the issues with the Wi-Fi router.
+Below are various methods to address the situation.

-They are given in such an order that you won’t have to make serious changes to the setup if the first ones work.
+They are arranged in such a way that you won’t have to make significant changes to the setup if the first ones work.

 Fix #4 Check the Ethernet Cables and Splitters